tuongphantrue/apps-gone-free-emailer/README.md

 [#troubleshooting-a-run-logs-0-apps-scraped-from-every-source](#troubleshooting-a-run-logs-0-apps-scraped-from-every-source)

-This happened during testing, so it's worth explaining exactly what was going on rather than just saying "it's fixed now."
-Fetching `igeeksblog.com` directly (outside the workflow) showed the page's content and structure completely intact - same "Today's Apps Gone Free" heading, same markup pattern the parser expects - so the page itself wasn't the problem.
-The best explanation is that the request the GitHub Actions runner made didn't get the same response: the script's request headers were pretty minimal (a two-year-stale Chrome version string and almost nothing else), which is exactly the kind of fingerprint that basic bot/anti-scraping filtering can treat differently from an ordinary browser visit - independent of that, GitHub Actions runner IPs are well-known datacenter ranges that some sites' protection treats more suspiciously than residential/consumer traffic to begin with.
-It's hard to be fully certain of the exact mechanism from outside the runner itself, so rather than just guess further, three changes went in together:

-1. **More realistic request headers** (current Chrome version, `Accept-Language`, `Accept-Encoding`, `Referer`, etc.) - a legitimate hardening step, not impersonating any specific named crawler.
-2. **A more resilient parser** - `_find_heading()` now also checks non-semantic "heading-styled" tags (page builders sometimes skip real `<h2>`/`<h3>` tags), and the price-line match no longer requires a "leaf" tag with no nested children, so a price wrapped like `<p><strong>Price:</strong> Free</p>` is no longer missed.
+This happened twice during testing, and the two incidents pointed at different things - worth the full history rather than just "it's fixed now," since the second one is exactly why the debug-artifact step below exists.

+**First incident:** fetching `igeeksblog.com` directly (outside the workflow) showed what looked like the page's content and structure completely intact, so the leading theory was that the *request* wasn't getting the same response the workflow needed - stale/minimal headers reading as a bot, or GitHub Actions' well-known datacenter IPs getting filtered.
+Headers got hardened (current Chrome version, `Accept-Language`, `Accept-Encoding`, `Referer`) and the parser got more defensive (`_find_heading()` checking non-semantic tags too, price matching no longer requiring a childless tag) - reasonable fixes, but this theory was never actually confirmed against the raw bytes the runner received, just inferred from a separate fetch that turned out not to be equivalent.

+**Second incident, with the actual raw HTML in hand:** the real page came through completely fine (HTTP 200, ~108KB, "Today's Apps Gone Free" heading present and intact) - so the first incident's bot-blocking theory was likely wrong from the start.
+The actual bug: iGeeksBlog renders each app's price as **two separate `<span>` elements** - `<span class="label">Price: </span>` and `<span class="value">Free<sup>+</sup></span>` with the "+" in a nested `<sup>` - so no single tag's text ever reads "Price: Free".
+The original parser was built by inference from a text/markdown rendering of the page (which flattens exactly this kind of structural detail away), not from the real HTML, and simply never had a chance of matching. `parse_igeeksblog()` now targets iGeeksBlog's underlying listing plugin directly (`div.wpappbox`, with `.apptitle`, `.appicon`, and `.price .value` inside it - visible as "WP-Appbox" in an HTML comment around each entry) instead of inferring structure, verified directly against a real saved copy of the page.

-3. **A debug artifact for next time.** Whenever a source parses to 0 apps now, the exact raw HTML that request received gets saved and uploaded as a workflow artifact named **debug-html** (visible at the bottom of that run's summary page, kept 14 days) - plus the log itself says whether "gone free" text or an App Store link shows up *anywhere* in that raw response, which is the quickest way to tell "the real page came through, the parser just needs adjusting" apart from "this wasn't the real page at all" (bot/consent check, or an unrendered JS shell) without downloading anything.
+**The debug artifact exists precisely because of this gap.** Whenever a source parses to 0 apps, the exact raw HTML that request received gets saved and uploaded as a workflow artifact named **debug-html** (bottom of that run's summary page, kept 14 days) - if it happens again, download that file (or view-source the live page directly and copy the relevant section) rather than reasoning from how the page reads when converted to text, which is what went wrong the first time.

-If it happens again: download that artifact from the failed run's page, open the HTML file, and it'll be immediately obvious which situation you're in and what (if anything) `parse_igeeksblog()` needs to match.

 ## Running locally instead